 The Olson Coping saw’s main selling point is its price.
 If you don’t need a coping saw daily, you shouldn’t spend too much on one.
 Even the blade replacements are inexpensive.
 Just keep in mind, the handle isn’t very ergonomic, so you might find it painful to use for extended periods.

 On the other hand, if you tackle a lot of projects that require delicate work, it might be worth it to step up to the Smithline.
 Its rubberized handle feels better in your hands, and it’s easier to replace the blades.
 The thicker steel that creates the tension is also more durable than that on the Olson Coping saw.

 If you think a hacksaw looks like a smaller bow saw, you’re right.
 Hacksaws use the same blade-under-tension principle as bow and coping saws.
 But hacksaws fall in the middle when it comes to size, and you use them to cut metal or plastic.

 You could try to shorten a metal tub with your bow or crosscut saw, but you’ll just ruin the blade.
 It requires a complete redesign of the saw teeth to cut through metal.
 If you look closely at a hacksaw blade, you see the teeth make a wave formation.
 When you need to cut any sort of metal or tubing, it’s time to break out your hacksaw.

-The Slim Gem Badger hacksaw is perfect for small jobs.
-If you need cut brass rods, or even a screw or bolt, this little guy will do the job.
+The Milwaukee Compact Hack Saw is perfect for small jobs.
+If you need to cut brass rods, or even a screw or bolt, this little guy will do the job.
 When you wear out the blade, you can replace it without having to buy an entirely new saw.
 You don’t even need tools to replace the blade.
 And the rubber grip should keep your hand comfortable.

 However, if you need to cut something larger than a bolt, that’s where the Lightdot comes in.
 It’s large enough to take on PVC pipes and uses an I-beam construction that lets the blade tension up to 50,000psi.
 And bonus: you can store your extra blades in the handle.